UseCase

 { key: useCaseFunction }(same keys as the starting object)

-useCaseInstances also supports dependencies of type UseCaseHandler: sub-use-cases are instantiated automatically from the same repositories object.
+useCaseInstances also supports dependencies of type UseCaseHandler: sub-use-cases are instantiated automatically from the same ports object.

 Methods and Properties